PaddlePaddle/Paddle/doc/v2/howto/cluster/multi_cluster/index_en.rst

 Use different clusters
 ======================

 The user's cluster environment is not the same.
-To facilitate everyone's deployment, we provide a variety of cluster deployment methods to facilitate the submission of cluster training tasks.
-The following will be introduced:
+To facilitate everyone's deployment, we provide a variety of cluster deployment methods to facilitate the submission of cluster training tasks, which will be introduced as follows:

 `Kubernetes <http://kubernetes.io>`_ is a scheduling framework of Google open source container cluster, supporting a complete cluster solution for large-scale cluster production environment.
 The following guidelines show PaddlePaddle's support for Kubernetes: